syncfusion-content/javascript-docs/js/Diagram/Port.md

 ### Add ports at runtime

-You can add ports at runtime using the client side method `addPorts`.
+You can add ports at runtime by using the client side method `addPorts`.
 The following code illustrates how to add ports to node at runtime.

 {% highlight js %}

-    // Define a collection of ports that have to be added at runtime
+    // Defines a collection of ports that have to be added at runtime
     var ports = [{
         name: "port1",
         // Specifies the port offset – fraction value relative